 The correct connection to the terminals for the RS-232 cable are detailed in the "P2" section of the image.
 As can be seen, the "P6" section is what the load cells wire into.
-The "P4" section is where the output from the SST can be obtained.
-One wire was attached to the number two terminal in this section, and its destination will be discussed later on in the electrical wiring explanation.
+The "P4" section is where the analog output from the SST can be obtained.
 The "P1" section was dedicated to providing power to the SST and load cells from a 120 V power source.
 The power cable for the SST was included with the device and could interface directly with the terminals.
 The "P5" and "P3" sections were unused.
 The opposite end of the RS-232 cable was connected with a serial-USB adapter, as the laptop used for the electronics did not have a serial port.